The Best Bond Funds From Vanguard Investments

 With those mutual fund advantages in mind, here are three of the best bond funds offered by Vanguard Investments:

-- Vanguard Total Bond Market Index (VBMFX): With an expense ratio of just 0.20%, investors get a big cut in costs compared to most bond funds and the lower expenses translate into better returns, especially in the long run.
-VBMFX tracks the Barclays Aggregate Bond Index.
+- Vanguard Total Bond Market Index (VBTLX): With an expense ratio of just 0.20%, investors get a big cut in costs compared to most bond funds and the lower expenses translate into better returns, especially in the long run.
+VBTLX tracks the Barclays Aggregate Bond Index.
 For periods of 10 years or more, investors can expect to meet or beat the returns of the average bond fund.

 - Vanguard Intermediate-Term Investment Grade (VFICX): Although VFICX isn't an index fund, it's expense ratio is still a low 0.20%.
 And although the active management style doesn't always keep it ahead of the benchmark index, the long-term returns have averaged better than index funds like VBMFX.